chrisahart/chrisahart.github.io/_posts/2024-05-07-china-water.md

 | Sulphate as SO4          | 3.6    | 54    | 250         | 250      | mg/L |
 | Trihalomethanes          | <0.041 | 24    | 100         | 100      | μg/L |

+The water in Lishui, China is more alkaline and softer than water in London, UK and has less chloride and flouride.
+There is no evidence of heavy metal or bacterial contamination.

+While this is only a single sample of water from a single building in China, this suggests that the water quality may be higher than is generally understood.
+As such, I stop drinking bottled water at home and instead drink unboiled tap water.
+However I will still purchase bottled water or drink boiled water when away from home.

 Supplementary information: